jcw5937/340W/README.md

 The following is from the repository built on the original paper which can be accessed from [here]( https://www.nature.com/articles/s41598-024-78648-0).

 Some additional code documents were added which were needed to adapt the pipeline to fit a cluster environment.
 These have been added to the steps section.

+Credits to the paper for base code and overview:

+Liao, L., Aagaard, E.M.
+An open codebase for enhancing transparency in deep learning-based breast cancer diagnosis utilizing CBIS-DDSM data.
+Sci Rep 14, 27318 (2024). https://doi.org/10.1038/s41598-024-78648-0

 ## Innovation: